jlyonsmith/HowTo/Install/IPTables.md

 ## Ubuntu/Debian

+> Use the scripts in this repo [jlyonsmith/systemd-iptables: Example of a persistent firewall based on systemd for Debian Jessie.](https://github.com/jlyonsmith/systemd-iptables) going forward.

 `iptables` is installed by default on Debian & Ubuntu. `iptables` do not persist on Ubuntu & Debian by default.  `iptables` are persistent by default on CentOS.
 You **must** add a persistence mechanism as an extra step.

 Remove any old mechanism for persistences: